 So if they're saying something, they're speaking as one voice.

-The second thing I'd like to say is that there's a certain level of trust between the commander in chief and the generals they send out to do the job.
+The second thing I'd like to say is that there's a certain level of trust between the commander-in-chief and the generals they send out to do the job.

 And if you don't trust the general to give you an accurate assessment and you don't support him, then that level of trust is broken.

-And then the third thing is that the Liberals have always been anti-military.
+And then the third thing is that the liberals have always been anti-military.

-This whole Afghanistan thing, I believe the Liberals are not in it to win it.
+This whole Afghanistan thing, I believe the liberals are not in it to win it.

 We should be in Afghanistan.

-We shouldn't be in Iraq, and so, yeah, window dressing, face saving, and so forth.
+And so, yeah, window dressing, face-saving, and so forth.

-Here's another thing to consider, and thanks, Joe, very much.
+Here's another thing to consider.

-Uh and that, believe me, will be a major factor as they mull this over at the highest levels of the regime, because McChrystal would then be free to speak his mind if he were cashiered.
+And that, believe me, will be a major factor as they mull this over at the highest levels of the regime, because McChrystal would then be free to speak his mind if he were cashiered.

 And that may be something the regime doesn't want to deal with.